 Northland Itinerary: Leaving Auckland

 Most Northland itineraries start and end in Auckland.
 Auckland is OK (definitely not my favourite city) but I’d recommend getting out as soon as possible, and Northland is a great option.
-Take the motorway north of Auckland, through Warkworth (you could take a detour out to Anchor Bay) and up to Whangerei.
+Take the motorway north of Auckland, through Warkworth (you could take a detour out to Anchor Bay) and up to Whangarei.

-The Tutukaka Peninsula is a short drive from Whangerei and is home to two of New Zealand’s best beaches.
+The Tutukaka Peninsula is a short drive from Whangarei and is home to two of New Zealand’s best beaches.
 Matapouri Bay and Whale Bay are beautiful, and there’s an interesting hiking trail linking them.
 The beaches themselves feature clear blue water and bright white sand, and Whale Bay is backed by native bush.
 It’s a pretty exotic place and I’d rate both of these beaches in the top five beaches in New Zealand.
 A good start to this Northland itinerary!
 You can camp at Matapouri Bay or spend a few hours there and then continue to the Bay of Islands.

 Bay of Islands

 The Bay of Islands is one of the most famous tourist spots in New Zealand and is one place you don’t want to miss on your Northland itinerary.
 There are two small towns (Paihia and Russel) which are well set-up for tourists (lots of places to sleep, eat, drink and buy) but the real highlights are out on the water.
 You can do dolphin spotting tours, tours to the Hole in the Rock and Urupukapuka Island or kayak in the pristine water.
 If you’re short on funds you could do the short trip between Paihia and Russel and still have a great time looking around both towns.